-Any student who has taken the ACT, but wishes to improve his or her placement level(s) may attempt the COMPASS/Accuplacer placement test one time.
-COMPASS is divided into four individual tests.
-A student may choose to skip any of the four tests but will not be allowed another opportunity to complete a test that was skipped.
+Any student who has taken the ACT, but wishes to improve his or her placement level(s) may attempt the Accuplacer placement test one time.
 Accuplacer is divided into two individual tests.
-A student can choose to skip any of the two test but will not be allowed another opport.
+A student can choose to skip any of the two test but will not be allowed another opportunity to complete a test that was skipped.

 Testing must take place prior to the first day of a term.
-Students taking the COMPASS/Accuplacer for initial placement and admission shall be given first priority to test.
+Students taking the Accuplacer for initial placement and admission shall be given first priority to test.